Siege of Edessa (1146): Nūr al-Dīn's siege

 Nūr al-Dīn, who had inherited Aleppo on Zangī's death, ceased his war with Raymond of Antioch ordered a levée en masse throughout his domains as soon as he learned of the fall of Edessa.
 He also appealed to the neighbouring Seljuk governors for aid.
 He marched from Aleppo to Edessa with an army of 10,000.
 He arrived on 2 November and set about besieging the city with trebuchets.
 Through a spy, Joscelyn had advanced knowledge of his arrival.
 When Joscelyn realized that he was trapped between the besiegers and the garrison in the citadel, he chose to abandon the city.
 The Syriac sources claim that this decision was made without consulting the citizenry, but that after it was made the military leaders forced the citizens to leave during the night.
 This account has been questioned.
 Since the citizens are otherwise portrayed as collaborators, it would hardly have made sense for them to stay.
 It is possible, however, that the Syriac citizens had stood aloof while the Armenians collaborated.

 The retreat was a disaster.
 The Christians were caught in the gate and massacred.
 Joscelyn and a band of twenty knights escaped to the Water Tower, but were unable to defend it and fled in secret.
 The Christian survivors made their way to the Euphrates river, a distant of fourteen miles.
 Baldwin was in the van and Joscelyn in the rear.
 The following day (3 November), although the rearguard was holding its own, Joscelyn ordered a counterattack on the pursuing forces.
 He led the attack from the west while Baldwin counterattacked from the east.
 Both were routed.
 Baldwin was killed.
 Joscelyn was wounded in the side by an arrow, but escaped to Samosata.
 There he was joined by the Syriac bishop, Basil bar Shumna.
 By December, Nūr al-Dīn was in control of the city.
 He had the walls razed.

 The men of Edessa were massacred, the women and children enslaved.
-Michael the Syrian estimates the total number of dead from both sieges of Edessa at 30,000 with a further 16,000 enslaves.
+Michael the Syrian estimates the total number of dead from both sieges of Edessa at 30,000 with a further 16,000 enslaved.
 He estimates that only about 1,000 Edessene men escaped to freedom and no women or children.
 At the end of 1146, the city was empty save for the corpses.
 The Armenian bishop John was captured and taken to Aleppo.
 It was "far worse than the first [siege] and the city never recovered its former prominence".
 It was also the "fatal blow to the county" of Edessa.